Click Here for Foundation's Home Page

 Addition:

-After receivng his Eagle Award Dale gaduated high school in June 2013 with a beter than 4.0 GPA.
-He accepted an appointment to West Point Military Academy.
+After receivng his Eagle Award Dale gaduated high school in June 2013 with a better than 4.0 GPA.
+He accepted an appointment to West Point Military Academy..

 Women's CHRP Team in formation - a reconciliation prep meeting.
 (Christ Renews His Parish)